Mercury Mechanical Protection Reviews

 Does Mercury Insurance provide roadside assistance?

-Yes, Mercury Insurance provides 24-hour roadside assistance up to $100.
+Yes, Mercury Insurance provides 24-hour roadside assistance.
 This can be used for towing, getting into your car if you’ve locked yourself out, jump starts and other similar services.

 When was Mercury Insurance founded?